Tinkerforge/doc/en/source/Hardware/Bricklets/Multi_Touch.rst

 * Capacitive Touch Sensor
 * Can handle up to 12 electrodes used as touch locations
-* Touch can be detected through a small layer of glass/plastic/paper
+* Touch can be detected through a thin layer of glass/plastic/paper
 * Size and placement of touch area can be user defined
 * Can be used to build custom touch panel